lyndon025/playtested/src/content/article/legacy/2023-07-10-a-brand-new-auto-chess-game-on-browser-and-mobile--first-impressions---mojo-melee.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-07-10-a-brand-new-auto-chess-game-on-browser-and-mobile-first-impressions-mojo-melee
+title: A brand new auto chess game on browser and mobile | First Impressions - Mojo Melee
+game: Mojo Melee
 description: Mojo Melee is a brand new Auto Chess currently undergoing an open beta test for Android, with Season Zero currently underway.
 featured: false
 pubDate: 2023-07-10
 tags:
   - action
   - adventure
   - casual
   - indie
   - mobile
   - mojo-melee
   - pc
   - simulation
   - strategy
   - taptap
 thumb: ''
-title: A brand new auto chess game on browser and mobile | First Impressions - Mojo Melee
-game: Mojo Melee
 ---

 Mojo Melee is a brand new Auto Chess currently undergoing an open beta test for Android, with Season Zero currently underway.

 In Mojo Melee, Players choose a leader character known as a Mojo, each possessing a unique set of skills based on the chosen Mojo.
 Some are focused on defensive buffs, some are healers, and some focus on inflicting damage.
 Additionally, players must construct a deck lineup of champions to bring into battles.